 The Group reviews the carrying amounts of deferred tax assets at the end of each reporting period and reduces these to the extent it is no longer probable that sufficient taxable income will be available to allow all or part of the deferred tax assets to be utilized.
 The Group's assessment on the recognition of deferred tax assets on deductible temporary differences and carryforward benefits is based on the level and timing of forecasted taxable income of subsequent reporting periods.
 The forecast is based on past results and future expectations on revenues and expenses as well as future tax planning strategies.
-However, there is no assurance that the Group will generate sufficient taxable income to allow all or part of its deferred income tax assets to be utilized.
+However, there is no assurance that the Group will generate sufficient taxable income to allow all or part of its deferred tax assets to be utilized.

-Deferred tax assets on lease liabilities amounting to \$\mathbb{P}\$1,702,522 and \$\mathbb{P}\$3,074,753 and NOLCO amounting to \$\mathbb{P}\$151,826 and nil were recognized as of December 31, 2020 and 2019, respectively, to the extent of the amount of the reversing deductible temporary difference arising from right-of-use assets, unrealized foreign exchange gains, net and capitalized interest expenses.
+Deferred tax assets on lease liabilities amounting to P1,299,987 and P1,702,522 and NOLCO amounting to P102,193 and P151,826 were recognized as of December 31, 2021 and 2020, respectively, to the extent of the amount of the reversing deductible temporary difference arising from right-of-use assets, unrealized foreign exchange gains, net and capitalized interest expenses.